-This paper contributes to the research program of the Volvo Research and Education Foundation Bus Rapid Transit Centre of Excellence through the MetroScan project.
+This paper contributes to the research program of the Volvo Research through the MetroScan project.
 We also thank Mark Raadsen and Gary Mann of ITLS for developing the traffic assignment algorithms embedded in MetroScan.
 We acknowledge a competitive grant that gave access to The University of Sydney High Performance Computer (HPC).
 We thank Kevin O'Connor for extensive advice on all versions as well as a referee for very useful suggestions.